w3c/webextensions/proposals/user-scripts-execute-api.md

 ### Open Web API

-Since this API exposes the ability to inject JavaScript on sites that are not in the same origin, it does not belong on the web
+Since this API exposes the ability to inject JavaScript on sites that are not in the same origin, it does not belong on the web.

 ## (Potential) Future Enhacements